RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #630, #631, #632, #633, #634

+Did all the necessary work for the `kd new` command.
+It took longer than expected as I was finding better ways to implement the request for data and the effect within a plugin rather than directly in a command.
+But it is now all figured out and I'm able to create new CLI packages.
+Next is just creating basic NPM packages which is a lot less work.
+Also created a decent template for it and figured out how to due plugin based templating.

 ## #627, #628, #629

 Started work on the `kd new` command.
 Got the new command setup as well as the